Elon Musk loses $20B since SNL, as Michael Saylor comes out firing By Cointelegraph - Up News Info

 Elon Musk loses $20B since SNL, as Michael Saylor comes out firing

-Elon Musk has reportedly lost $20 billion since his May 8 appearance on Saturday Night live, as the news of Tesla (NASDAQ:) halting BTC payments for cars continues to send shockwaves across markets.
+Elon Musk has reportedly lost $20 billion since his May 8 appearance on Saturday Night Live, as the news of Tesla (NASDAQ:) halting payments for cars continues to send shockwaves across markets.

 Michael Saylor comes out firing